Help make a difference in our community and grow your resume!

 Contact email@example.com with questions.

-Graphic Design Internship (Spring)
+Graphic Design Internship (Spring, Fall-Winterim)

-Membership and Development Internship – (Spring, Summer, Fall)
+Communication Internship – (Spring, Summer, Fall)

 Maintain consistent and accurate correspondence between Farmshed and the community as well as execute Farmshed communication plan and membership program.

-Event and Program Internships
+Program and Event Internships

-Event Internship – (Spring, Summer, Fall)
+Program and Event Internship – (Spring, Summer, Fall)

-Frozen Assets Kitchen Internship – (Spring, Summer, and Fall)
+Local Food Systems Kitchen Internship – (Spring, Summer, and Fall)

 Growing Collective Internship – (2 positions – Spring)